KDE/documentation-develop-kde-org/content/docs/getting-started/python/python-flatpak.md

 ---
-title: Publishing your PyQt app as a Flatpak
+title: Publishing your Python app as a Flatpak
 weight: 3
 group: python
 description: >